isabella232/ibm-blueprint-tools/docs/05-program.md

 Now you have the Python Blueprint object, that can be extended to
 * add new module.Module (modify existing module)
-* add new circuit.Bus (add/modify Wires in the Bus)
+* add new circuit.WireBus (add/modify Wires in the WireBus)

 ### 6.3 Run your cloud automation